 The album title had a lot of people excited, along with the song clips with the choir, making people believe they were in for some epic ‘Jesus Of Suburbia’ type songs.
 Who came up with the title and what inspired it?

 BH: I came up with the album title, almost as an afterthought.
 I was pretty obsessed with Once Upon a Time in Hollywood at the time (we’d all go see it every Tuesday haha) and read that Quentin Tarantino shipped the movie to theatres under the name “Magnum Opus”, so I put that in a list of song titles I keep on my phone.
-“Inglorious Kind” was an unrelated title that happened to be next on the list, so I just put them together when I was exporting one of the songs and to save it as something.
+“Inglorious Kind” was an unrelated title that happened to be next on the list, so I just put them together when I was exporting one of the songs and saved it as something.
 It just stuck but sounded better as an album name.

 A hint that the album was fake was the re-use of the God’s Favorite Band font on the cover, was that intentional?